 - Installation of an ignition interlock device for a certain period of time

-These penalties become more severe with repeat offenses, often resulting in longer suspension and jail periods and higher fines.
+These penalties become more severe with repeat offenses, often resulting in longer suspension, more days in jail, and higher fines.
 Penalties also tend to be more severe for commercial drivers.
 Commercial drivers can be pulled over and charged with a DUI if their BAC is 0.04 percent or higher.
-Along with suspensions, fines, and other penalties, commercial drivers may have their licenses permanently suspended, which can completely take away their main means of income.
+Along with suspensions, fines, and other punishments, commercial drivers may have their licenses permanently suspended, which can completely take away their main means of income.

 Understanding Ignition Interlock Devices

 Ignition interlock devices, or car breathalyzers are small gadgets that connect to your vehicle’s ignition system.
 The device includes a mouthpiece that you must breathe into before you can start your vehicle and sometimes periodically throughout your drive.
 If the device detects any alcohol in your system, it will prevent you from starting your car for a certain period of time.

 Ignition interlock devices have generally been reserved for more severe cases where drivers had previous violations or had a BAC of 0.15 percent or higher at the time of arrest, but they are becoming much more common as a means of dissuading drunk driving in general.
 If you are ordered to install an ignition interlock device, you are responsible for all costs and service fees involved with installation, regular maintenance, and calibration.
 You can only have your IID installed and serviced by a state-approved provider.